sleevi/cabforum-docs/docs/BR.md

 1. MAY include the CA/Browser Forum reserved identifiers or an identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and
 2. MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.

-A Subordinate CA SHALL represent, in its Certificate Policy and/or Certification Practice Statement, that all Server Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.
+A Subordinate CA SHALL represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.

 #### 7.1.6.4 Subscriber Certificates
 A Subscriber Certificate that is a Server Certificate MUST contain a certificatePolicies extension.